 House Grail is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-How To Properly Water Plants: 12 Important Tips & Tricks
+How To Properly Water Plants: 12 Tips & Tricks

 woman watering the plants

-Plants are one of life’s great pleasures: breathing color, fresh air, and beauty into even the blandest places.
-If you own plants (or want to), one of the most critical things you need to learn is how and when to water them.
+Plants are one of life’s great pleasures and bring color, fresh air, and beauty into even the blandest places.
+If you own plants (or want to), one of the most critical factors is how and when to water them.
 It might seem easy, and for some plants, it truly is, as they can live with very little water.
-However, many people accidentally damage or even kill their plants because they don’t water them correctly.
+However, many people accidentally damage or kill their plants because they don’t water them correctly.
 To help, we put together a list of 12 tips and tricks you can use to ensure you water your plants perfectly and on time, every time.

 garden flower divider

-The 12 Important Tips & Tricks to Water your Plants Properly
+The 12 Tips & Tricks to Water Your Plants Properly

 1. Don’t Water the Leaves of your Plants

 Many people make the common mistake of watering their entire plant, including the leaves, roots, and flowers.
-Instead, they should avoid the leaves and put the water directly onto the soil.
-The reason why is that water can cause leaves to rot, which can then cause bacterial and fungal infections.
-To avoid these problems, water the soil, not the leaves, when watering your plants.
+Instead, they should avoid the leaves and put the water directly on the soil.
+Water can cause the leaves to rot, which can then cause bacterial and fungal infections.
+To avoid these problems, water the soil instead of the leaves.

 woman hand watering plants